 - Sonnet CXLVI: Poor Soul, the Centre of my Sinful Earth

-- Sonnet CXLVII: My love is a fever, longing still
+- Sonnet CXLVII: My love is as a fever, longing still

 - Sonnet CXVI: Let me not to the Marriage of True Minds